-Hypospadias is a common birth defect of the penis.
-The urethra (the tube that carries urine from the bladder to outside of the body) is not located at the tip of the penis.
+Hypospadias is a common birth defect of the penis where the urethra (the tube that carries urine from the bladder to outside of the body) is not at the tip of the penis.
 It can be located anywhere on the undersurface of the penis to the scrotum.

-A condition called chordee is frequently associated with hypospadias.
+A condition called chordee is often seen with hypospadias.
 Chordee is an abnormal downward curve of the penis.
 This can occur with or without a hypospadias.